Sales Tax Holidays

 What E-Commerce Sellers Need to Know about Sales Tax Holidays

-The trouble with sales tax holidays for e-commerce sales is that you need to be able to turn off sales tax collection on certain items when shipping to individual states over a limited time period.
+The trouble with sales tax holidays for e-commerce sales is that you must be able to turn off sales tax collection on certain items when shipping to individual states over a limited period.

-However, actually supporting the sales tax holiday is difficult for e-commerce sellers, too.
+However, supporting the sales tax holiday is also difficult for e-commerce sellers.

 You’re required to know each state’s special sales tax rules.